Ox Tank (2024)

 I also added curved lightweight elements to both the top and bottom end caps.
 It contributed to the overall mass reduction, was a marginal increase in machining complexity (I already needed to run radial operations with a 1/4 flat end mill to clear the strut channels), and made the parts look extra cool.

-For safety, I then took our nominal oxidizer mass (30.6 lbs), added some margin in case our performance parameters increase during the testing campaign after consulting with our thrust chamber team (35 lbs), then used the maximum temperature (and minimum density) our nitrous oxide would experience (1000 psi, 5.14 lbs/gal) [obtained using REFPROP] to size the tank.
+To size the tank, I used our target oxidizer mass (30.6 lbs), added some margin in case our performance parameters increase during the testing campaign after consulting with our thrust chamber team (35 lbs), then used the maximum temperature (and minimum density) our nitrous oxide would experience (850 psi, 6.066 lbs/gal) [obtained using REFPROP] to size the tank.

 To summarize, I now have some of the critical dimensions for this pressure vessel (bolted closure design):

-For the remaining parameters, scope and consideration of the full fluids system (valve, venting, and integration) were necessary.
+For the remaining parameters, consideration of the full fluids system (valve, venting, and integration) were necessary.

 The first of these considerations is integration with the pneumatic valve.
-I decided to use piston seals rather than face seals for the interface because it allowed me to build in 60 thou of axial tolerance.
-This gives us some leeway in machining the struts such that no load is transferred through the valve (although I have run FEAs of this edge case and it should be able to support the entire thrust of the rocket).
+I decided to use piston seals rather than face seals for the interface because it allowed me to build in 60 thou of axial slip.
+This gives us some leeway in machining the struts such that no load is transferred through the valve (although I have run FEAs of this edge case and it should be able to support the entire thrust of the rocket unilaterally).

 In addition to pneumatic valve integration, as discussed earlier I decided to change the configuration such that nitrous load flowed through a separate radially offset NPT fitting.
 I also added an additional port for a pressure transducer on the bottom end cap.
 This serves several purposes:

-1. Provides redundant tank pressure data ( + the pgh of the nitrous oxide which can fluctuate based on mass and temperature but is on the order of 7.5 psi).
+- Provides redundant tank pressure data ( + pgh of filled nitrous oxide which can fluctuate based on mass and temperature but is on the order of 7.5 psi).

 The bottom-end cap design is shown below: